Dr. Deb Potter – an advocate for a zero-injury workplace

 - Leadership: When it Comes to Safety, What Gets Your Attention

-Traditional safety management methods tend to rely heavily on compliance with regulation and have a focus on lagging indicators such as injuries and severity rates.
-The approach is to focus on job design, equipment engineering, safety work practice development, and, finally, protective equipment provision.
+Traditional safety management methods rely heavily on compliance with regulations and focus on lagging indicators such as injuries and severity rates.
+The approach focuses on job design, equipment engineering, safety work practice development, and protective equipment provision.

-While these are important, they do not encompass all it takes to create an environment where employees know their health and safety is valued and where they are expected to perform their work safely.
-The achievement of zero injuries is possible when the organization’s values, beliefs, policies, procedures, actions, and behaviors are laser-focused on safety at every level.
+While these are important, they do not encompass all it takes to create an environment where employees know their health and safety is valued and are expected to perform their work safely.
+Zero injuries are achieved when the organization’s values, beliefs, policies, procedures, actions, and behaviors are laser-focused on safety at every level.
 Isn’t that a goal you want for your organization?

-An improved safety culture drives improved safety performance and results in injuries being eliminated and lives saved.
+An improved safety culture drives safety performance, eliminates injuries, and saves lives.
 WHO WOULDN’T WANT THAT?

 The Simply Seamless Safety culture model helps managers and leaders to: